About Sognefjell Waterfalls

 However, based on the photographs and their time stamps in our library, I came to the conclusion that this could very well be the one called Dumfossen on Norgeskart.

 If so, then this was a tall waterfall fed by the Dumhøbrean Glacier as it tumbled into the Leirdalen Valley near the Jotunheimen Fjellstue.

 It seemed like we had plenty of opportunities to spot and photograph the waterfall because we had quite a few photographs from either a pullout or from Julie taking photos while I was driving.

 Finally, I do want to mention that we spent about 4 hours doing this drive, and it wasn’t all of it.

-The Sognefjellet Waterfalls reside in both the Luster Municipality in Sogn og Fjordane County as well as Lom Municipality in Oppland County.
+The Sognefjellet Waterfalls reside in both the Luster Municipality in Sogn og Fjordane County as well as Lom Municipality in Oppland County, Norway.
 For information or inquiries about the area as well as current conditions, visit their websites here and here.

 Even though the route description of this page covered a stretch between Turtagrø and somewhere within the Leirdal Valley, I’d recommend either starting the drive from Luster or Skjolden to the west and Lom to the east.

 Then, if time and weather permits, if I had to do it all over again, I’d complete the Fv55 drive between the above-mentioned starting points.